ip-tools/python-epo-ops-client/README.md

 ### Throttler

 Throttler is just a thin wrapper around the [Requests][] package.
-It contains all the logic handling different throttling scenarios.
+It contains all the logic for handling different throttling scenarios.
 Since OPS throttling is based on a one minute rolling window, we must store historical (at least for the past minute) throtting controls in order to know what the proper request frequency is.
 Each Throttler must be instantiated with a Storage object.